code0-tech/lacerta/README.md

 Made by using the inbuild web editor...

-Run it via `node .\language-editor.js` then go to `http://localhost:3000`
+Run it via `npm run editor` then visit `http://localhost:3000` via a browser

-Note: If german key translation does not exist for a command, the fallback is always english
+Note: If a german key for translation is missing, the bot will fallback to english

 ## Tracking